lsc-project/documentation/source/persistence.rst

 .. tip::

-    For each type, you can provide more thant one SQL query, each one will be exectuted by LSC.
+    For each type, you can provide more than one SQL query, each one will be exectuted by LSC.

 Insert query
 ^^^^^^^^^^^^